The Confession Conundrum

 “Are there any unspoken prayer requests?”

 Protestants and Catholics hold doctrinal positions on confession their camps insist are diametrically opposed.
 Yet the dogmas share a systemic premise.
-Each believes the way to combat recurrent sin is to confess privately and discreetly.
-One says, “to a priest” (in Persona Christi), the other, “directly to God” (prayer closet).
+Each believes the way to combat recurrent sin is to confess privately and discreetly; one says, “to a priest,” the other, “directly to God.”

-Despite an act of contrition, private confession to a priest is akin to pleading guilty to a traffic violation, paying a fine or taking a remedial class to keep your driver's license.
+Despite an act of contrition, confession to a priest, though involving another person, remains largely private, akin to pleading guilty to a traffic violation, paying a fine or taking a remedial class to keep your driver's license.
 Absolution is given, a penance is prescribed and performed, then what?

 Rather than teaching a chronic sinner to abhor and shun sin, the subliminal message is they retain a license to sin; that they can simply “pay for” any and all subsequent transgressions by slinking back to the confessional.
 Lather, rinse, repeat...

 Since God is privy to all our sin, private confession to Him sheds no new light on it.
-There is no reassuring ecclesiastical declaration of forgiveness in this scenario either.
-One can only assume their contrition is considered earnest and that any self-imposed penance will repair the damage and restore right relationship.
+There is no ecclesiastical declaration of forgiveness in this scenario, only the assumption that one has been forgiven, the individual both confessing the sin and, in effect, absolving himself of it.

-But more often than not this manner of confession does not alter the behavior of the soul caught up in a cycle of sin and sadly most leave in as weak and wretched a state as they entered.
+But more often than not this manner of confession does not alter the behavior of the soul caught up in a cycle of sin.
+The same self that commits the sin remains the one managing its confession, and just as quickly moving on from it.
+Sadly most leave as weak and wretched a state as they entered.
 Lather, rinse, repeat...

 Bringing Sin Into the Light

 That is not to say that confessing sin to God or a priest is wrong or that each sin we commit needs to be dealt with publicly.
 But those darling sins of ours, those we return to repeatedly to our shame and dismay, the surest way to be cleansed of them is to expose them to the light by freely and openly confessing them (James 5:16).
-Confession is the believer’s appointed way of joining Christ in the public death of the old self—because the Cross was never meant to be borne in secret.
+Confession is the believer’s appointed way of joining Christ in the public death of the old self.

-In the early church, confession was not whispered behind a screen; it was witnessed.
-Acts 19:18 shows believers openly declaring their sins and practices, and James 5:16 assumes mutual visibility.
-The biblical pattern is not secrecy but exposure—not private murmuring but shared repentance.
+In the early church, confession was not dealt with in secret; it was brought into the open and witnessed.
+Acts 19:18 shows believers publicly declaring their sins and practices, and James 5:16 assumes mutual visibility.
+The biblical pattern is not concealment but exposure, not private murmuring but shared repentance.
 The Cross was public, and the death of the old self follows the same path.

 Public confession is humiliating, yes, but unfettered honesty is cathartic (Acts 19:18).
 And lest we forget, God gives grace to the humble but resists the proud (1 Peter 5:5–6).